davidgussler/vhdl_lib/rv32_cpu/doc/README.md

 * doesnt trap access of CSRs that dont exit
 * doesnt trap writes of RO CSRs, instead it does nothing
 * only supports up to 32-bit performance counters rather than 64

+## Notes

+Something to consider: Move csr writes to writeback stage.
+Forwarding should still work.
+I think hardware and software writes would both happen at that stage